aartrama/aartrama.github.io/_posts/2016-09-10-programming-tips.md

 * Sometimes, you assume that you have already written a step in your code, and run the program.
 But do not make assumptions!
 Check again if you have written all the required steps for the code to run.

 * NEVER copy and paste a code from a pdf file.
 The pasted code will give unnecessary errors.

+* Use functions whenever you can.
+Do NOT copy and paste the same blocks of code in your program.